 “Generally, colour forecast trends come from companies like Resene, fashion magazines, fabric houses and – in New Zealand – tend to follow what comes out of Europe.
-The main drivers this time are definitely a more natural palette and the chance to bring in more colours through fabrics.”
+This time, the main drivers are a more natural palette and the chance to bring in more colours through fabrics.”

-The chance to show off a variety of fabrics, carpet and vinyl planks is vital, Anita says, when building a room’s look from the carpet up – but it’s more about creating options than dictating what must happen.
+The chance to show off various fabrics, carpet and vinyl planks is vital, Anita says, when building a room’s look from the carpet up – but it’s more about creating options than dictating what must happen.

-“Franchisees have a set of four mood boards that are built on the four main colour choices people in New Zealand tend to go with: beige, chocolate brown, light grey and charcoal,” she says.
-“Then, from there, it’s just a matter of showing what fabrics you can choose and keeping everything in the right tone while still mixing and matching.
-This is what most people find difficult and where they tend to go wrong – you can still mix up different textures and colours, as long as you follow the same tone.
+“Franchisees have a set of four mood boards built on the four main colour choices people in New Zealand tend to go with: beige, chocolate brown, light grey and charcoal,” she says.
+“Then, from there, it’s just a matter of showing what fabrics you can choose and keeping everything in the right tone while mixing and matching.
+Most people find this problematic, and where they tend to go wrong – you can still mix up different textures and colours as long as you follow the same tone.

-“For example, with a charcoal carpet you would follow charcoal tones but because within charcoal you can also have lots of different shades, such as a green-grey, a blue-grey or a red-grey – you could then work with all those different colours and tones.
+“For example, with a charcoal carpet you would follow charcoal tones, but because within charcoal you can also have many different shades, such as a green-grey, a blue-grey or a red-grey – you could then work with all those different colours and tones.

-Of course, all New Zealand homes and homeowners can’t be summed up in four mood boards – but they provide a great inspirational start to the process of designing a new room.
-And Anita says the Harrisons franchisees are also clued up on how the mood boards can work as an initial motivation to find a style for any sort of home.
+Of course, all New Zealand homes and homeowners can’t be summed up in four mood boards – but they provide a tremendous inspirational start to designing a new room.
+And Anita says the Harrisons franchisees are also clued up on how the mood boards can work as an initial motivation to find a style for any home.

 “It does depend on the different style of a house as well as the style of the homeowner,” she says.
-“A lot might depend on how the light comes into the house, and then in a new build you’re working with an open palette and you can go anywhere, but if, say, you’re renovating an old villa with lots of rimu then you might want to stick with brown tones rather than moving to a grey or charcoal.
-But the beauty of what we do and how we have learnt to do it, is that every job is different – the mood boards just help you address all the contributing factors.”
+“A lot might depend on how the light comes into the house, and then in a new build, you’re working with an open palette, and you can go anywhere, but if, say, you’re renovating an old villa with lots of rimu then you might want to stick with brown tones rather than moving to a grey or charcoal.
+But the beauty of what we do and how we have learnt to do it is that every job is different – the mood boards help you address all the contributing factors.”